sh1pman/consensus-maker/README.md

 Consensus maker

 This tool makes consensuses from an input FASTA file and a VCF file containing variant calls.
-Currently does not support symbolic variants.
+Currently does not support  symbolic structural variant alleles.